Space Fence (AFSSS S-Band)

 The Space Fence (formerly Air Force Space Surveillance System S-Band Radar) program provides a radar system operating in the S-band frequency range to replace the AFSSS VHF "Fence" radar that currently performs detection of orbiting space objects.
 The Space Fence will have a modern, net-centric architecture that is capable of detecting much smaller objects in low/medium Earth orbit (LEO/MEO).
 The system will operate with greater accuracy and timeliness to meet warfighter requirements for Space Situational Awareness.

-The Air Force Space Surveillance System (AFSSS) is also known as the "Fence" because several transmitters and receivers create a narrow, continent- wide planar energy field in space.
+The existing Air Force Space Surveillance System (AFSSS) is also known as the "Fence" because several transmitters and receivers create a narrow, continent- wide planar energy field in space.
 Satellites passing through the energy field or "Fence" can be detected.
 The "Fence" mission is: to maintain a constant surveillance of space and provide satellite data as directed by US Strategic Command, to fulfill national requirements.

-The nine (9) FENCE sites are located on a path across the southern United States from Georgia to California along the 33rd parallel and consist of three (3) transmitter and six (6) receiver sites.
+The nine (9) FENCE sites were located on a path across the southern United States from Georgia to California along the 33rd parallel and consist of three (3) transmitter and six (6) receiver sites.
 The main transmitting station located at Lake Kickapoo, Texas, has an average power output of 766,800 watts feeding a two-mile long antenna array.
 It provides the primary source of illumination.
 Two other transmitting stations are located at Jordan Lake, Alabama, and Gila River, Arizona.
 These stations, with average power output of approximately 40,000 watts each, improve low altitude illumination at the sides of the main beam.
 Receiving stations are located at Tattnall, Georgia; Hawkinsville, Georgia; Silver Lake, Mississippi; Red River, Arkansas; Elephant Butte, New Mexico; and San Diego, California.
 The stations at Hawkinsville and Elephant Butte have larger antennas for high altitude detection in addition to low earth capability.
 Energy emitted from the transmitter sites forms a fixed position, very narrow, fan shaped beam in the north-south direction extending across the continental United States in the east-west direction.
 One or more of the receiver sites receives energy reflected from objects penetrating the beam.

 HQ AFSPC conducts the surveillance mission through three operational functions.
 First, a network of three transmitter and six receiver stations located on a great circle across the southern United States performs data acquisition of a satellite radar reflection.
 Next, data from the surveillance system is transmitted via a communications network back to the Mission Processing System (MPS) in Dahlgren, Virginia.
 In the processing center, computers perform satellite detection and correlation with predictions.
 Finally, the MPS stores, retrieves, and updates orbital elements for all orbital objects that can be detected by the AFSSS and other sensors.